Twashi1/satsolver/README.md

 ### Inaccuracies/Subtleties

+- Can generate duplicate clauses
-- Can generate duplicate terms
+- (Optional) Can generate duplicate literals in the same clause (and of opposite polarity)
 - (Optional) Can generate empty clauses
 - (Optional) Can generate with missing variables in range $[1, n]$ where $n$ is maximum variable